harolCalzada/zebrand-tech-test/README.md

 $ make docker-local-run
 ```

-## Tools for develop in local environment
+## Tools for developing in local environment

 The project uses the following tools:
+- docker, the project uses a back , postgres, smt, redis, worker containers
 - django debug toolbar library
-- mailhog docker containter for simulate smtp server
 - pytest for testing, you can execute ```$ make docker-local-run-tests``` for run all test cases
 - swagger: you can visit http://localhost:8000/swagger for check the documentation

+## TO DO
+- tests for email notification and product counter
+- create the config for a production environment(new docker configuration)
+- add rate limit to product detail api (to avoid bots that can generate false counter visit value)
+- improve mail message to track product values changed
+- Generate data to load on initial setup(django fixtures)